Finest Quality Leather Jackets at The Jacket Maker

 Disadvantages:

-• Like Nubuck, suede is vulnerable to stains, can easily absorb liquids, and can stain if not treated with a protective coating.
+• Like Nubuck, suede is prone to staining and absorbs liquids easily and stains if it is not treated with a protective coating.

 Products Crafted from Nubuck and Suede